nat-krause/data_products_project/CodeBook.md

 ###Summary

 The above refers to the har_data detail data set.
-On the summary file (har_summary), all fields are the same, except that measurement fields represent a mean of observations by subject and activity, and so are shown with a mean.of. prefix, for instance mean.of.timeBodyAccmeterMeanXdimen, mean.of.timeBodyAccmeterMeanYdimen
+On the summary file (har_summary), all fields are the same, except that measurement fields represent a mean of observations by subject and activity, and so are shown with a mean.of. prefix, for instance mean.of.timeBodyAccmeterMeanXdimen, mean.of.timeBodyAccmeterMeanYdimen, etc.